 A brief history

-Camden Crescent is one of Bath's great crescents - with one of the best views.
+Camden Crescent is one of Bath's seven great crescents - with one of the best views.
 It was built by John Eveleigh in 1788.

 Camden Crescent was originally conceived as ‘Upper Camden Place’, as depicted in this late 18th century map of the City of Bath.